 - a fully completed Category F evidence form

-- an Education, Health and Care Plan or Educational Psychologist report that indicates complex intellectual needs.
-These may show a diagnosis of mild/moderate or severe learning disability (this is not the same a learning difficulty).
+- an Education, Health and Care Plan or Educational Psychologist report that indicates complex intellectual and social needs.
+For an EHCP to be assessed it should show a diagnosis of:

 - an Adult Social Care Support Plan showing learning disability team involvement or a detailed letter from a learning disability team.

 Any document provided as evidence should fully describe your disability so